Continuation of the article: "Thyroid diseases - explaining your symptoms (part 1)" .

 Insomnia

-As with the other symptoms you'll find on this list, insomnia is not a symptom of thyroid problems.
-Although you will find in the recent literature a link between the thyroid gland and insomnia, the truth is that a compromised thyroid gland does not disrupt sleep.
-Insomnia can accompany thyroid problems if the virus disrupts the work of this endocrine gland and your neurotransmitters at the same time, which is common.
-Or, your troubled sleep may be due to a number of other hidden causes of insomnia and sleep disorders, including emotional trauma, digestive sensitivities, liver problems, obsessive-compulsive disorder (OCD) , anxiety, and monosodium glutamate (MSG) toxicity. .
-There's an entire Sleep Secrets section in the Thyroid Healing book that we'll soon be offering as articles on our blog dedicated to helping you understand the cause of your individual case of restless sleep so that you can to begin using sleep to heal yourself - in part by becoming familiar with the unknown laws of sleep.
+As with the other symptoms you’ll find on this list, insomnia is not a symptom of thyroid problems.
+Although you’ll find a trend in the recent literature linking the thyroid gland to insomnia, the truth is that a compromised thyroid does not disrupt sleep.
+Insomnia can accompany thyroid problems if a virus disrupts both this endocrine gland and your neurotransmitters, which is common.
+Or your troubled sleep could be due to a number of other underlying causes of insomnia and sleep disorders, including emotional trauma, digestive sensitivities, liver problems, obsessive-compulsive disorder (OCD) , anxiety, and monosodium glutamate (MSG) toxicity.
+In the book “Healing the Thyroid” there is an entire section called “Secrets of Sleep,” which we expect to offer you soon as articles on our blog, dedicated to helping you understand the cause of your individual case of restless sleep so that you can begin to use sleep to heal yourself - in part by becoming familiar with the unknown laws of sleep.

 You can read more about this symptom in the article: “Insomnia and sleep problems” .